saltyorg/docs/docs/reference/guides/chazguides/no-media.md

 ➜  ~
 ```

-Note that that matches the file listing from the Google Drive web UI above.
+Note that that should match the file listing from the Google Drive web UI above.

 If it doesn’t, there’s a problem running the rclone_vfs.service.
 Perhaps try running the mounts tag.